ordina-jworks/ordina-jworks.github.io/_posts/2016-09-23-Monitoring-with-Prometheus.md

 we can throw alerts and act upon certain events.
 For example,
-if the average request rate per second of a service goes up, or the [fifty percent quantile](https://en.wikipedia.org/wiki/Quantile) response time of this service suddenly passes a certain threshold, we could act upon this by upscaling the service.
+if the average request rate per second of a service goes up, or the [fifty percent quantile](https://en.wikipedia.org/wiki/Quantile) response time of a service suddenly passes a certain threshold, we could act upon this by upscaling the service.

 # Overview